pledgcorporate/ecard-doc/docs/plugin/integration.md

 The specificities of this integration are the following:
 * The settings `redirectUrl` and `cancelUrl` are mandatory
 * The settings `container`, `onSuccess`, `onCancel`, `onError` and `onOpen` are not applicable
-* The host of the Pledg front is `https://staging.front.ecard.pledg.co` in staging and `https://front.ecard.pledg.co` in production
+* The host of the URL is `https://staging.front.ecard.pledg.co` in staging and `https://front.ecard.pledg.co` in production
+* The path of the URL is  `/purchases`
 * It is recommended to add a random text at the end of the URL to prevent any caching effect

 An exemple of such an integration is available [there](https://staging.merchant.ecard.pledg.co/split-url-call.html).